 What is RSS?
 It stands for Really Simple Syndication.
 It’s a standard way of distributing content from a blog or website to visitors.
 An RSS feed allows your audience and other programs to access blog and website content in a computer-readable, standardized format.

 As you can see, the anatomy of a blog is simple.
-A regular one has many distinctive elements such as a header/logo.
-Here you can see important announcements, notifications, news stories, or photographs.
+A regular one has many distinctive elements, such as a header/logo.
+You can see essential announcements, notifications, news stories, or photographs here.
 The most recent posts will usually appear first, and you will find post metadata easily accessible.